 After you have prepared the Notice of Request for Review, Request for Review, and Affidavit of Verification, you should make two copies of the originals.
 You should keep one copy for your records.
 The other copy of the Notice of Request for Review, Request for Review, and Affidavit of Verification must be hand-delivered to the school district.
 This hand-delivery is a form of "service."
 This service must be made upon the school district clerk, any trustee or member of the Board of Education, the superintendent of schools, or a person in the superintendent's office who has been designated by the Board to accept service.

-After service (by hand-delivery) the Notice of Request for Review, the Request for Review and the Affidavit of Verification on the school district as described above, you must also submitt an Affidavit of Personal Service that is signed by the person who served the papers.
+After a parent has served (by hand-delivery) the Notice of Request for Review, the Request for Review and the Affidavit of Verification on the school district as described above, you must also submit an Affidavit of Personal Service that is signed by the person who served the papers.
+If a school district is the petitioner serving the Request for Review on the parent, a similar rule applies and the school district is required to personally serve the parent when initiating an appeal.

 An Affidavit of Service is a written form that describes how, when and to whom the appeal papers were served.
-The Affidavit of Service must include:
+The Affidavit of Service must specifically describe:

 - What papers were delivered